 "Sometimes the memory of your loved one is just poison in your veins," Ducard—or Rā's al Ghūl, as he was known in the League—had once said to Bane in a rare moment of candor.
 "And one day you catch yourself wishing the person you loved had never existed, so you would be spared your pain."

 Though Bane understood Rā's' point, for he knew that agony all too well, he could not imagine ever wishing that he had not met Melisande.
 Her kindness and beauty had stolen his heart almost immediately.
 And if she had not been sent to the pit, if she had not lived in the cell next to his, he would have become something else entirely, a true criminal with no humanity, and he would have never been rescued by Rā's al Ghūl following Talia's escape.
-Without Talia's testimony of Bane's protection, he would have been killed by Rā's and his men, as all the other prisoners save the doctor had been killed once Rā's learned of the prisoners' rape and murder of his wife.
+Without Talia's testimony of Bane's protection, he would have been killed by Rā's and his men, as all the other prisoners save the doctor and three of Bane's allies had been killed once Rā's learned of the prisoners' rape and murder of his wife.

 The marble arches of the palace gate soared above Bane now, the passage guarded by two armed men.
 Their eyes raked him from top to bottom.
 Soldiers, not mere guards.
 Mercenaries perhaps.
 No doubt Melisande's father had only the best men to protect his family and his assets.
 Rā's al Ghūl had once been counted among such men, favored by Melisande's father until the Westerner's carnal betrayal.

 Entering the gate, Bane stepped into a large, columned audience hall.
 Pale reds and golds patterned the ceiling here as they did in Bane's room.
-Illumination from sunlight through the opened sides, which led to other courtyards, made the hall's crystal chandeliers superfluous during the day, though their beauty caught Bane's admiring eye.
+Illumination from sunlight through the open sides, which led to other courtyards, made the hall's crystal chandeliers superfluous during the day, though their beauty caught Bane's admiring eye.
 His boots echoed on the white marble floors as he passed ivory-colored pillars, his gaze touching upon paintings that depicted ancient conquests.
 They passed through this cavernous hall and back out into the sun.
 A few steps more and they were at the door of the palace proper.
 More armed guards, impassive.

 Once inside, the servant led Bane to a broad, sweeping staircase with rich red carpet.
 He noted other servants, all moving with purpose, dressed immaculately, their eyes widening when they saw the strange-looking guest.
 Up the winding stairs to an elevator, barely large enough for the two of them.
 Though an obvious modern addition, the elevator was not overly efficient, ascending far too slowly for Bane who felt claustrophobic in its confines.

 Three floors upward, and they debarked, turning right and coming at last to the open doors of a long veranda that overlooked the last courtyard through which they had traveled.
-There the servant suddenly turned to Bane, a hand raised to halt him just inside the doors, a stern look on his dark face.
+There the servant suddenly turned to Bane, a hand raised to halt him just inside the doors, a stern expression on his dark face.

 "One moment, sir," the servant said then stepped onto the veranda and moved beyond sight.
 Bane could hear the servant speaking to someone in Arabic, answered by a male voice.
 Stiffening, Bane wondered if Melisande's father was with Maysam.
 An immediate wave of hatred caused Bane's fingers to twitch, and he thought of his pistol, which had been confiscated upon his arrival on the grounds last night.